Serving Illinois and Nationwide

-The median household income in Aurora is just under $55,000 and its population is 68% white, 32% Latino, and 11% African American.
-With a large population comes the need to provide emergency medical treatment and preventative care in a timely manner with limited resources.The Primary Causes of Aurora Medical Malpractice
+The median household income in Aurora is just under $55,000, and its population is 68% white, 32% Latino, and 11% African American.
+With a large population comes the need to provide emergency medical treatment and preventative care promptly with limited resources.The Primary Causes of Aurora Medical Malpractice

 Medical mistakes are far more common than physicians want to admit, however, and medical facilities and those providing care are still responsible when a patient is injured during a procedure or as the result of poor care.
 If you or a loved one are seriously injured or die due to medical errors, it is well within your rights to pursue a claim.

-In order to win an Illinois malpractice lawsuit, you must be able to prove the following.
+To win an Illinois medical malpractice lawsuit, you must be able to prove the following.

 - The medical professional or facility where the care was provided took actions that directly resulted in your injuries.
 Poor decisions throughout your treatment or procedure or the lack of proper hospital safety protocol can be contributing factors.

-- Your doctor, surgeon or nurse violated his or her duty of care.
-This is defined as taking the same actions that other professionals with similar credentials would have under similar circumstances.
+- Your doctor, surgeon, or nurse violated his or her duty of care.
+Medical staff is required to follow the same actions that other professionals with similar credentials would have under similar circumstances.

 1325 North Highland Avenue